Main content

-If your recent mirror visits have left you feeling frustrated about the increase or darkening of existing hyperpigmentation, we hear you loud and clear.
-Ahead, we’re discussing what causes dark spots, why your dark spots aren’t fading as quickly as you’d like, and sharing our tips on how to improve the look of dark spots.
+If you’ve been consistent with your dark spots routine, but you’re still feeling frustrated about the increase or darkening of existing hyperpigmentation, we’re here to help!
+Ahead, we’re discussing what causes hyperpigmentation and why your dark spots aren’t fading as quickly as you’d like.
+Plus, we’re sharing our tips on how to improve the look of dark spots.

 What Is Hyperpigmentation?

 We know that age is a major factor in what causes hyperpigmentation, as dark spots are most prevalent among people over 50.
-However, these pesky spots can occur on anyone at any age, and people who endure lots of sun exposure are especially prone.
-On that note, dark spots are most likely to make an unwelcome appearance in areas that are most exposed, including your face, backs of hands, shoulders, and even feet.
+However, these pesky spots can occur on anyone at any age, and people with lots of sun exposure are especially prone.
+On that note, dark spots on skin are most likely to make an unwelcome appearance in areas that are most exposed, including your face, backs of hands, shoulders, and even feet.

 The good news is that a few tweaks to your daily habits and skincare routine could make a big difference in the look of dark spots.